ropensci/roweb3/content/blog/2022-01-11-gather-on-ropensci-forum/index.md

 ---
 slug: "ropensci-forum"
-title: Gather on rOpenSci Forum
+title: Gather on the rOpenSci Forum
 author:
   - The rOpenSci Team
 date: 2022-01-11
 tags:
   - forum
   - help
-description: "Why and how participate in rOpenSci forum; description of current categories."
+description: "Why and how participate in the rOpenSci forum; descriptions of current categories."
 twitterImg: blog/2022/01/11/gather-on-ropensci-forum/convo.jpg
 twitterAlt: "Two paper message balloons on a pink background"
 ---

-Do you have an account on [rOpenSci forum](https://discuss.ropensci.org)?
+Do you have an account on the [rOpenSci forum](https://discuss.ropensci.org)?
-As underlined in our [contributing guide](https://contributing.ropensci.org/resources.html#channels) our forum is where we encourage **Q&A and exploration of ideas on a various range of topics**.
+As underlined in our [contributing guide](https://contributing.ropensci.org/resources.html#channels), our forum is where we encourage **Q&A and exploration of ideas on a various range of topics**.
 Compared to our [Slack](https://contributing.ropensci.org/resources.html#channels) semi-open workspace, the forum is **entirely open and much easier to search**, so a great place to gather some collaborative knowledge!
 We have recently **streamlined categories** so that it might be easier for you to find where to post, and what to follow.
 In this post we shall present current forum categories, and ways for you to keep up-to-date with the activity without getting overwhelmed.